Laws and Regulations:

 Tribal Laws and Regulations:

-These tribal education laws show the breadth of current tribal governance in education in areas such as school boards, tribal education committees, and the role of tribal law enforcement in education.
-At least one tribal education code, that of the Yankton Sioux Tribe, provides for a Tribal Education Department.
+These tribal education laws show the breadth of tribal governance in education in areas such as school boards, tribal education committees, and the role of tribal law enforcement in education.
+Some tribal education codes, such as the Yankton Sioux Tribe, provides for a Tribal Education Department.
 They address topics such as education curriculum, standards, and programs.
 They deal with accreditation, budgets and finance, facilities, construction, and transportation.
 Many provide for educator, student, and parental rights.

 Some of these tribal education laws concern a variety of levels of schooling, including pre-school.
 Some of the laws pertain only to schools funded by the Bureau of Indian Affairs, but others pertain to the state public schools that serve tribal students, and thus contain unique provisions about state law and authority, and intergovernmental cooperative agreements between tribes and states in education.